WebAuthn Passwordless Login

 In an ideal world, you would only be able to log into your site using WebAuthn.
 This is a feature we are working on and you may not want to enable; after all, if your domain name changes or you lose access to or reset all of your WebAuthn authenticators, you'd be locked out of your site.
 Therefore you should still enable TFA on your user account on the basis that password login can still be used as a fallback to logging into your site and must be protected from known attacks against fixed passwords.

 Isn't TFA good enough?
 Why do we need WebAuthn?

 TFA alone is good enough in most cases but suffers from two issues.

-First, it has a rather awkward user experience.
+First, it is awkward user experience.
 You need to provide your ever-changing secret key with your username and password.
-Most people use TOTP (the six digit PIN that changes every 30 seconds) which slows down logging in and tends to frustrate users.
-Using a YubiKey is much faster but also more expensive and more complicated to provision when you have more than a couple of users on the site.
-A YubiKey also has an expected life of about 2 years of everyday use when generating One Time Passwords (it runs out of the write-once memory it uses to keep track of the signatures it has issued).
+Most people use TOTP (the six digit PIN that changes every 30 seconds) that slows down logging in and frustrates users.
+Using a YubiKey is much faster but more expensive and complicated to provision when you have more than a couple of users on the site.
+A YubiKey also has an expected life of about two years of everyday use when generating One Time Passwords.
+(It runs out of the write-once memory it uses to keep track of the signatures it has issued.)

 WebAuthn greatly improves the user experience.
 Major browsers embraced WebAuthn and offer a compelling user experience, guiding the users into using authenticators successfully.
 Logging in with WebAuthn is more convenient even when compared to using a password manager's auto-fill feature.
 With recent versions of mobile operating systems even that experience, once slightly confusing, is rapidly becoming easier than passwords and TFA ever were.